- Download our Moving to Sydney Guide (PDF)

 Public transport in Sydney

 Sydney has a comprehensive suburban train network run by Sydney Trains.
-The rail service consists of a number of railway lines, most of which run through the city centre.
-The suburbs and the city centre are serviced well by these trains.
+The rail service consists of a number of lines, most of which run through the city centre.
+The suburbs and the city centre are both well serviced by these trains.

-Buses are a major part of Sydney’s public transport network and are a handy way to reach spots not covered by the train network.
-They also run 24 hours a day and can be used as a substitute for trains if travelling in the wee hours when the trains don't run.
-While traffic can delay buses at peak times, buses in Sydney are frequent and are generally reliable.
+Buses are a major branch of Sydney’s public transport network and are a handy way to reach spots not covered by train routes.
+Some bus routes run 24 hours a day and can be used as a substitute outside of train operating hours.
+While traffic can delay buses at peak times, Sydney buses are frequent and are generally reliable.

-Sydney Ferries is the government-owned organisation that operates the commuter and tourist ferries on Sydney Harbour and Parramatta River.
-Harbour ferries are those that are most used by commuters on a daily basis.
-There are nine ferry routes in operation – however, at low tide the ferries cannot operate and buses must be used instead.
+Sydney Ferries is a government-owned organisation that operates the commuter and tourist ferries on Sydney Harbour and Parramatta River.
+Harbour ferries are a popular option among daily commuters.

 Taxis in Sydney

 New South Wales has a large taxi network.
-Most taxis are owned by small-scale operators.
-A taxi can be hailed either on the street or at one of the city's designated taxi ranks.
-For expats in Sydney without their own car, it might occasionally be necessary to use taxis (especially after a night out).
-But it is an expensive option.
+Most taxis are owned by small-scale operators, and taxis can be hailed either on the street or at one of the city's designated taxi ranks.
+Ride-hailing applications such as Uber are also available in Sydney and are a convenient option.

 Driving in Sydney

-The road conditions and signage in Sydney are of a high standard and it is not difficult getting around, except during peak times when traffic becomes a problem in the city centre.
-If planning on using a car outside Sydney, in more rural areas and on country roads, expats will need to be careful at night to avoid hitting large animals, especially kangaroos.
+The road conditions and signage in Sydney are of a high standard and the city is easily navigable, except during peak times when traffic becomes a problem in the city centre.
+Expats planning on using a car outside Sydney, in more rural areas and on country roads will need to be careful at night to avoid hitting large animals, especially kangaroos.

 Cycling in Sydney

-Sydney is a somewhat hilly city, so getting around on a bicycle might not be as easy as one might assume.
-Cyclists also often have to share the road with motorists, so they should take care to respect the rules of the road and be aware of motorists around them.
+Sydney is quite hilly, so it might not be the easiest place to get around on a bicycle.
+Cyclists also often have to share the road with motorists, so they should respect the rules of the road and always be aware of motorists.

 Walking in Sydney

-The government is working hard to encourage commuters to walk for the benefit of both the environment and their personal health.
-The city's mild temperature's make this possible if travelling locally – some commuters purposefully take public transport only part of the way to their destination and walk the rest of the way.
+The government is working hard to encourage commuters to walk, for the benefit of both the environment and their personal health.
+The mild weather in Sydney makes commuting on foot a breeze, and some people purposefully take public transport only part of the way to their destination and walk the rest of the way.